mheroth/Optimizing-an-ML-Pipeline_in-Azure/README.md

 The best performing model was a the voting ensemble with ...% accuracy.
 There were also a lot of other models with a comparable accuracy."

 ## Scikit-learn Pipeline
+The Scikit-learn pipeline uses the provided data from the given URL as input.
+After download a cleaning function is used to to the folllowing steps:
+- Removing NaNs from the dataset
+- One-hot encoding job titles, contact and education variables
+- Encoding a additional categorical vales
+- Enconding months of the year
+- Encoding the target variable.

-**Explain the pipeline architecture, including data, hyperparameter tuning, and classification algorithm.**
+After cleaning the data is split into train and test dataset.
+A **Explain the pipeline architecture, including data, hyperparameter tuning, and classification algorithm.**

 **What are the benefits of the parameter sampler you chose?**